staffordmaracle/eDNA_workshop/Unix_background.md

 will say 100% when finished loading this works both ways - can also transfer files from a server to your computer

+## Using nano as a text editor
+`nano ` this will open a new empty file
+`nano <filename.txt>` will open the file named filename.txt

+nano is a text editor = uses plain character text
+	most common use = write script for a task, then submit this as a job how you end your filename will change its use, `filename.sh` will specify this file as a script `filename.txt` will specify a text document `filename.py` will specify a python script this tells it where to search for an input file & where it saves its output you can copy & paste script into or write into it you navigate by using the arrow keys, your cursor wont work control x to exit yes to save/update changes (y), no to discard (n), c to cancel (c) file name to write - can change name of file here if want enter save file under different name? - y now if use `ls`, see our new file there